Looking for alternatives to Udemy?

 #2 Earnings

-If you’re looking to get paid big bucks for every student that enrolls in your course then think again.
-Skillshare is similar to Udemy in that they are more focused on quantity than quality and you will earn very little for every student that signs up to your course.
+If you want to get paid big bucks for every student enrolling in your course, think again.
+Skillshare is similar to Udemy in that they focus more on quantity than quality, and you will earn very little for every student who signs up for your course.

-If you prefer quality over quantity then this may not be the platform for you.
+If you prefer quality over quantity, this may not be your platform.

 #3 Control

-Finally, when it comes to Skillshare they also do not give you much control over what you can do with your course.
-Similar to Udemy they decide how your course will look, feel, and most importatly earn you.
+Finally, when it comes to Skillshare, they also do not give you much control over what you can do with your course.
+Like Udemy, they decide how your course will look, feel, and, most importantly, earn you.

 Why Consider Skillshare

 No Cost to Start.
-If you’re looking for a platform that does not cost you anything to start and won’t cost you anything then Skillshare may be the option for you.
+If you’re looking for a platform that does not cost you anything to start and won’t cost you anything, Skillshare may be your option.

 Click Here to Learn More About Skillshare